 Attorney General Hood applauded the Mississippi Supreme Court’s refusal to reconsider its October 2015 decision that affirmed the state’s $30 million verdict.

 “It is reassuring to know that when a big drug company like Sandoz cheats the taxpayers, justice will prevail.
 The court made the right decision to turn back a greedy corporation that focused on its own profits at the expense of the people of Mississippi.”

 This case came to the Mississippi Supreme Court following a nine-day bench trial in Rankin County Chancery Court.
 Chancellor Tom Zebert concluded that Sandoz defrauded Mississippi and cost taxpayers $24 million when it reported Average Wholesale Prices, or AWPs, that grossly exceeded the actual prices Sandoz charged its customers.

 Those manipulated prices caused the state to pay more for prescription drugs for Medicaid recipients.
 As a result of this fraud, the trial court awarded the state compensatory, statutory, and punitive damages.

 The case against Sandoz was among dozens of similar cases brought against other drug companies that also manipulated their reported AWPs so that Mississippi paid too much for prescription drugs for Medicaid recipients.

-Our firm represented eight states in this same litigation and recovered more than $1.5 billion in settlements and jury verdicts for the states.
+Our firm represented eight total states in this same litigation and recovered more than $1.5 billion in settlements and jury verdicts for the states.
 The AWP trial team was led by Dee Miles, with Roman Shaul, Clay Barnett, Ali Hawthorne, and Chad Stewart (1972-2014) assisting.